CACI-International/ergo-cpp/README.md

 This project evaluates to a map/module with the following values exposed.

-### context _project-root_ _cflags_ _lflags_
+### apply-context _project-root_ _cflags_ _lflags_ _value_
 Most of the functions take a context to return the final value.
-This function returns a function which will pass the context to arguments.
+This function creates and applies the context to a value returned by the other functions.
 The arguments are as follows:

 * project-root - the root directory of the project, used for user-friendly debug paths
 * cflags - an array of global compilation flags to use
 * lflags - an array of global linking flags to use

-The returned function should be called on the values returned by module, exe, etc.
+* value - a value returned by `module`, `exe`, `dynamic-library`, or `static-library`

+The specific values returned once the context is applied are described for each function.

 ### module _dir_ _config_
 A function for creating a module.
 Provide a module directory (only used with